-Page ContentA Background to Carvival in Barcelona and Catalunya.
+Page ContentA Background to Carnival in Barcelona and Catalunya.

 Since I was a small girl Lent has always been the only forty days of the year when I have not consumed chocolate daily with an impressive dedication.
 Therefore, the day before Ash Wednesday, Shrove Tuesday, is my last opportunity to munch down as many high quality cocoa solids as humanly possible before the fast begins!

 This is the whole idea of the Barcelona Carnival, Mardi Gras or Carnestoltes - whatever you may choose to call it.
 It is one last blowout party before the period of suffering and will-power (or lack of it) begins.

 Depending on the town or city, different places have their major party on different days (see below for more details).
 However, there is often a large street parades through different neighbourhoods of Barcelona the largest one willl be in the Gothic Quarter from 18:00 to 19:30.

 It is worth noting that Carnival is a particularly exciting time in Catalunya as celebrations were banned under the rule of Franco.
 So, since the end of his dictatorship in 1980 people have been making up for all of those years without a carnival.